vedantpople4/vedantpople4/README.md

 ### Hi there 👋, my name is Vedant
 #### I am a Final year IT undergraduate at VIT, Vellore
-An aspiring Data Scientist and Software Engineer

 Skills: FLUTTER / ML / DL / DJANGO

-- 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning Applied Machine Learning and Advanced Data Structures
 - 👯 I’m looking to collaborate on Deep Learning and OpenCV projects
 - 🤔 I’m looking for help with Competitive programming